 To qualify for BADR, which replaced Entrepreneur’s Relief in 2020, you need to have owned your business for at least two years.
 If you qualify, you can use BADR to reduce the CGT you pay on qualifying assets down to 10%.
 This can be applied to the value of your business and its assets up to a lifetime threshold of £1 million.

-Any gains that don’t qualify for BADR, or are above the £1 million threshold, will be charged at your marginal rate of Income Tax.
+Any gains that don’t qualify for BADR, or are above the £1 million threshold, will be charged at 10% or 20% (18% or 28% if the gain is on residential property or carried interest) subject to any annual exempt amount and depending on the availability of the individual’s basic rate band.

 “It’s all about getting the business in the right shape.” – Robert Schwarz